Service

 - Status updates still depend on asking around instead of reading one clear operating view.

-What the first useful milestone usually looks like
+What a good first step usually looks like

-A strong first milestone is usually one shared intake path, one clearer operating record, or one automation that removes the most repeated manual chase around the workflow.
+A good first step is usually one shared intake path, one clearer operating record, or one automation that removes the most repeated manual work around the workflow.

-That first move should make the work calmer and more visible before anyone adds more tooling or a bigger AI layer on top.
+That first step should make the work calmer and more visible before anyone adds more tooling or a bigger AI layer on top.

 - One intake or routing step made consistent